 Nature can also provide healing benefits to almost all aspects of human life.
 Many people suffering from ADD and ADHD have reported finding relief through gardening, biking, or just spending time in the park.
 These can all help provide relief from symptoms of fatigue, neuron zapping “noise” and oversensitivity.

 Sometimes the simplest answer can be the most beneficial.
 A high-quality multivitamin, with the right micronutrients can help provide support for managing ADD and ADHD symptoms, by helping to increase dopamine levels, boosting the immune system, and supporting key neurotransmitters.

 Omega-3 fatty acids can be found in fatty fish and healthy oils.
 These are important to the development and maintenance of brain and nerve cell functions.
 Since the body is unable to create omega-3 fatty acids it must rely on an outside source for these nutrients.
 These omega fatty acids have demonstrated in studies to improve patients’ hyperactivity, impulsivity, attention, visual learning, word reading, and working/short-term memory symptoms.

-One natural option showing promise in studies is Curcumin.
-Researchers are exploring Curcumin’s many potential benefits supporting brain health, improving digestion, boosting immune health and fighting inflammation in the body.
+One natural option showing promise in studies is curcumin.
+Researchers are exploring curcumin’s many potential benefits.
+Smarter Curcumin, for example, is formulated to help support brain health, digestion, immune health and to encourage normal inflammation responses in the body.